Xetibo/ReSet/README.md

 This is being worked on...

 Installation:
-Download the flatpak package from the release and install with the terminal.
+Download the flatpak package (reset.flatpak) from the release and install with the terminal.

 ```
 flatpak install --user reset.flatpak